seekrcentral/seekr2/docs/installation.rst

 The remainder of this section assumes that you will be installing OpenMM for the first time using Conda.

-WARNING: If you already have a version of CUDA installed, these commands will cause the most recent version of CUDA Tools to be installed in the Conda environment, which could cause version conflicts and errors.
-If you already have CUDA installed, consider installing OpenMM from source, instructions for which can be found in the "OpenMM Installation from Source" sections below.
+WARNING: If you already have a version of OpenMM installed (say, from source), these commands will cause the most recent version of CUDA Tools to be installed in the Conda environment, which could cause version conflicts and errors.
+Therefore, only follow these steps if OpenMM isn't already installed.

 If you're OK with installing OpenMM with Conda, then type::